FBI confirms Brian Laundrie’s remains found in Florida

 Investigators also found clothing believed to belong to Brian Laundrie.

-“That (the clothing) was there as well.
+“That was there as well.
 It’s consistent with what he was believed to be wearing,” added Mr Taylor.

+Petito, 22, and Laundrie, 23, had spent the summer travelling across the western US in her white van, regularly posting pictures and videos of their “van life” adventure to social media.

+On August 12 police in Moab, Utah, encountered the couple after a passerby reported a physical altercation between them.

 Join our new commenting forum